One Sentence That Boosts Donor Engagement and Retention for Healthcare Nonprofits

 When you frame your donor messaging this way, donors don’t just feel appreciated—they feel emotionally invested.
 They see themselves as heroes, not just funders.
 That emotional connection is what keeps donors engaged, deepens loyalty, and inspires them to give again and again.

-Start by putting yourself in the donor's mindset.
-How do they see themselves—as kind, caring, generous?
-(Pro tip: ask them directly in your next donor survey!)
-Then use language that mirrors this self-image.
-Phrases like “Because of your kindness…” or “Caring donors like you made this possible…” affirm who they believe they are, and make them feel seen and valued.
+Start by stepping into the donor’s mindset.
+They likely see themselves as kind, caring, and generous, so reflect that back to them.
+Use phrases like “Because of your kindness…” or “Caring donors like you made this possible…” to affirm their identity and make them feel seen.

 Focusing on what was funded rather than who was helped and how it changed their lives.
 Donors connect with stories about real people, not line items.
-Messaging that shows donors the real lives they’ve touched can inspire them to stay connected and give again.
+Fundraising messaging that shows donors the real lives they’ve touched can inspire them to stay connected and give again.